MYANMAR

 Finnish Refugee Council in Myanmar

-FRC’s work in Myanmar focuses on two main components:
+FRC’s work in Myanmar focuses on 3 main pillars:

-FRC has enhanced the GBV protection for women and girls in Kachin and Kayah States by raising GBV awareness at community level, facilitating GBV survivors’ access to response services (e.g., safe houses and counseling), and delivering short technical and life skills trainings for women and girls.
+FRC has enhanced the Gender Based Violence protection for women and girls in Kachin and Kayah States by raising GBV awareness at community level, facilitating GBV survivors’ access to response services (e.g., safe houses, emergency support such as health care, food, clothes, safe accommodation, psychosocial support, and legal assistance, and counseling), connecting with relevant local service providers and delivering technical and life skills trainings for women and girls.

 Project Summaries